KugaMaxx/KugaMaxx.github.io/_publications/2024-cocoa-flade.md

 permalink: /publication/2024-cocoa-flade
 excerpt: |
-    An exploration of hyper real-time flame detection using event cameras, which includes the FlaDE dataset captured by event cameras and a SVM algorithm for hyper real-time flame detection.'
+    An exploration of hyper real-time flame detection using event cameras, which includes the FlaDE dataset captured by DAVIS 346 and a SVM algorithm for hyper real-time flame detection.'
 date: 2024-12-06
 image: 'cocoa-flade.webp'